decs31/MectricHelp/content/technical/transmissions/nissan-gr6/gr6-operation.md

 ---

 ## Lubricating Flow Solenoid
-Remains inactive by defualt, allowing fully lubrication and cooling flow.
+Remains inactive by default, allowing fully lubrication and cooling flow.
 During a shift or high torque demand it will close off, to reduce pressure drop and allow maximum line pressure availability.